 The Fender FA-115 Acoustic Guitar Bundle has everything a beginner guitar player could possibly need!
 For less than a couple hundred dollars, you get a very good acoustic guitar, a tuner, picks, a strap, and even some extra strings!
 Like we mentioned before in our Acoustic Guitar Beginner's Guide, you're going to need more than just a guitar when you start out.
 Luckily, this bundle has it all and it's super convenient for those of you who don't want to go out and buy all of these accessories separately.
 If we ignore the extra accessories, the Fender FA-115 is still a fantastic beginner's acoustic guitar.
 It's one of the best-selling acoustic guitars and it's easy to see why.
 The dreadnought style is comfortable to hold and the combination of laminated mahogany body and spruce top provides a sound that is both rich and soulful.
 Depending on the retailer you buy from, you may get some extra accessories.
 All-in-all, the Fender FA-115 Acoustic Guitar bundle is one of the best values in acoustic guitars today.

 Yamaha is one of the most consistent, bang-for-the-buck guitar manufacturers in existence today.
-The Yamaha FG800 is a shining example of everything that they do well: solid build-quality, great tone, and affordability.
+The Yamaha FG800 is the successor to the FG700S, the best selling acoustic guitar of all time.
+It's a shining example of everything that they do well: solid build-quality, great tone, and affordability.
 You have two choices of body size with the FG800: Dreadnought (the larger, 'standard' size) or Concert (with a more compact body great for children or smaller adults).
 Regardless of which body size you choose, the FG800 sounds amazing thanks to years of research and development by the experts at Yamaha.
 The solid sitka spruce top creates a grand, mellow tone great for both strumming and fingerpicking styles.

 if you're a smaller-framed adult looking for a great quality acoustic, then the Taylor Mini is exactly what you're looking for.
 The Taylor GS Mini Mahogany is a great, insanely good quality 'mini' style acoustic guitar.
 It's about 3/4 the size of a 'regular' dreadnought acoustic guitar, which makes it worlds easier to handle if you're under 5 foot 5 inches or shorter.
 The body AND the neck are physically smaller than 'standard' sized acoustics, which makes it great for players with small hands.
 Because of its compactness, it's also a great 'travel' sized guitar for the musician who is always on-the-go.
 The beautiful dark ebony fretboard is easy to play and the mahogany gives the guitar a very rich, warm tone that sounds like guitars twice its price.